safer-r/.github/profile/README.md

     The error message does not mention that `fun2(x)` generated the error.
 <br /><br />

+Problems are recapitulated in websites, like [`R inferno`](https://www.burns-stat.com/pages/Tutor/R_inferno.pdf).
 The safer project gathers R functions of class S3 with a similar encoding that better controls their expected behavior.
 <br /><br />
 ## Features of the safer functions